tucob97/CUDA_Conway/README.md

    ./game_of_life <initial_state> <grid-size> <BlockDim> <Num-of-generations> --options

    list options
-   --verbose “print result in a .txt file”
-   --check “(for "check_game_of_life.cu" version only) check the correctness of the result”
+   --verbose “print result in a .txt file with other statistics” --check “(for "check_game_of_life.cu" version only) check the correctness of the result”
    ```